 - Rachel's parents.
-Her father is an overbearing man who isn't a smooth tipper and is very easily irritable, but her mum take the cake.
-She's like a girl who never grow up, asks Rachel and girls what's new in sex, and is unable to accept a sincere apology.
+Her father is an overbearing man who isn't a smooth tipper and is very easily irritable, but her mum takes the cake.
+She's like a girl who never grew up, asks Rachel and girls what's new in sex, and is unable to accept a sincere apology.

 - Frank and Estelle Costanza in Seinfeld.
 Another example of parents so bad that they still embarrass their grown-up son.

 - During the series premiere of Cougar Town, Travis's mother becomes the town's official MILF and his father takes a job mowing the high school's lawns (shirtless!), setting him up for plenty of parental embarrassment in episodes to come.

 - My Parents Are Aliens has this happen quite a lot (partly because they're both Fish out of Water and don't quite understand human society).
 When Brian wanted to be a magician, he decided to take his magic show straight into the kids high school, despite not actually knowing how to perform any magic tricks in the first place.